-When young people and teenagers begin drinking underage and illegally, there is a higher risk for them to develop an alcohol addiction which can have an extreme ripple effect throughout their young and impressionable lives.
+When young people and teenagers begin drinking underage, and illegally, there is a higher risk for them to develop an alcohol addiction which can have an extreme ripple effect throughout their young and impressionable lives.

 Alcopops may not seem like a particularly threatening beverage, but they are appealing to teens.
-Teens who drink alcohol typically do not understand alcohol, the effects of intoxication, and the effect that drinking at a young age can have on their brains as they develop.
+Teens who drink alcohol typically do not understand alcohol, the effects of intoxication, and the effect drinking at a young age can have on their brains as they develop.

 It is important to know about alcopops and how attractive they are to younger teens so that parents and caregivers can help to prevent their children from getting hurt or getting addicted to alcohol at a young age.